Skip to main content

 The label format and the daily values are based on a 2000 calorie diet as recommended by FDA.
 While the feature is available anywhere in the planet, the FDA recommended values are used as a reference.

 Sharp Cooking can show you the nutrition facts of your recipe.
-First, enable the preview feature in Options page.
-Then, you can import nutrition facts along with your recipes, if available from the source, or add them manually.
+You can import nutrition facts along with your recipes, if available from the source, or add them manually.
 The nutrition facts will be displayed in the recipe display page.

 You can use online nutrition analysers such as the one at verywellfit.
 Use the generated data to manually add nutrition facts to your recipes.

-To manually add nutrition facts to a recipe, edit the recipe and input the values as whole numbers:
+To manually add nutrition facts to a recipe, edit the recipe and input the values as whole numbers.
+You can also use the Generate with AI button to automatically populate nutrition facts using AI — this requires the AI Assistant to be configured in the Preview Features page.